Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 Bank $b$'s loans are given by the sum of all outstanding loans extended to both C-firms and K-firms:

-where $\Omega_{F_L}$ is the set of all C-firms and K-firms with outstanding loans to bank $b$.
+where $\mathcal{F}^L_{b}(t)$ is the set of C-firms and K-firms with outstanding loans to bank $b$ in period $t$, which is determined on the credit market, see \ref{app:credit_market}.
 Bank $b$'s deposits are given by the sum of all deposits held by C-firms, K-firms and households at bank $b$:

-where $\Omega_{F_M}$ is the set of all C-firms and K-firms with deposits at bank $b$, and $\Omega_{H_M}$ is the set of all households with deposits at bank $b$.
-The equity of bank $b$ is updated by their profits, $\Pi_{b,t}$, and bank $b$ is assumed to absorb all the losses from bad loans $B_{b,t}$, which is the sum of all outstanding loans extended to insolvent firms.
-Moreover, when bank $b$'s equity becomes negative they are assumed to be bailed out by their depositors, they are bailed out by the amount of their desired capital ratio times their assets, see Section \ref{sec:entry_exit} for details.
+where $\mathcal{F}^M_{b}(t)$ is the set of C-firms and K-firms with deposits, $M_{\iota}(t)$, at bank $b$ in period $t$, and $\mathcal{H}^M_{b}(t)$ is the set of households with deposits, $M_{h}(t)$, at bank $b$ in period $t$.
+The equity of bank $b$ is updated by their profits, $\Pi_{b}(t)$, and bank $b$ is assumed to absorb all the losses from bad loans $B_{b}(t)$, which is the sum of all outstanding loans extended to insolvent firms.
+Moreover, when bank $b$'s equity becomes negative, they are assumed to be bailed in by their depositors, so that their equity is given by their desired capital ratio times their assets, see \ref{app:entry_exit} for details.
 Hence, bank $b$'s equity is given by:

-where $CR^d_{b,t+1}$ is bank $b$'s desired capital ratio, defined in eq. \ref{eq:credit_ratio}.
-The profits of bank $b$ are given by the difference between between the sum of interest received from loans and interest paid on deposits:
+where $CR^d_{b}(t+1)$ is bank $b$'s desired capital ratio, defined in Eq.~\ref{eq:bank_desired_credit_ratio}.
+The profits of bank $b$ are given by the difference between the sum of interest received from loans and interest paid on deposits: